The Quest for Cush: Synopsis

-Defeated and demoralised by treachery within the bandit tribes that he led, Imaro searches for vengeance, and his kidnapped lover Tanisha.
+Defeated and demoralized by treachery within the bandit tribes that he led, Imaro searches for vengeance, and his kidnapped lover Tanisha.
 In the City of Madness, he discovers both, along with a new ally, Pomphis, who seemingly possesses information about the dark forces which have hounded Imaro all his life.

 Pomphis doesn't have all the answers, but he suggests they might be found in the legendary city of Cush.
 As they embark on their quest for Cush, the forces arrayed against Imaro grow bolder, manifesting themselves as assassins, monsters, and deadly creatures from the sea; all in a desperate attempt to prevent Imaro from reaching his destination.
 As the forces grow deadlier, the true nature of the coming continent-wide conflict becomes increasingly more apparent.